 1/2 C Spring onions(chopped)

 1 Clove of garlic

 1/2 Tsp.
 Ground ginger powder

 In a pot, combine the peeled beans with water and let them boil over medium heat for thirty minutes.
 While the beans are boiling, chop the tomatoes, onions, and garlic.
 Set aside.
 After the beans have boiled for thirty minutes, Remove from fire.
 In another pot, pour cooking oil and after one minute, add the salt, ginger and garlic.
 Keep stirring to keep from burning.
 Add onions and tomatoes. stir for three more minutes.
 Add the beans(with the water used for boiling them) and cover.
-Let them cook for another 20 minutes stirring occasionally till the beans are flaky(read: slightly disintegrating).
+Let them cook for another 20-30 minutes stirring occasionally till the beans are flaky(read: slightly disintegrating and tender).
 Remove from fire.
 Using either a wooden ladle, a pestle or potato masher(or anything that can mash really), mash the soup until it has a creamy consistency.
-Sprinkle the chopped spring onions in the soup and serve.
+Add the black pepper and sprinkle the chopped spring onions in the soup and serve.

 The great thing about this firinda is that it is basically a clean canvas to work with.
 You can totally flavor it the way you desire.
 As much as peeling the beans is the most annoying part of preparing this soup, it is also what makes it unique.
 The best way to have fun with this is to call friends over so that you can have real conversations while at it or you could just watch a movie.
 But if you still think it is too much of a job, you could have a peeling party of about five Kilograms of beans (just kidding…less than that of course) so that you can store the rest in the refrigerator because you will want to eat it again.
 I personally find this method effective.

 So, are you ready to try it now?
 Let me know how everything turns out in the comments below